saurabhshendye/EAD-Status-Notification/README.md

 # EAD-Status-Notification
 As the name suggest, this project is to help track the status of the EAD (Work Permit status).

-I have use two packages
+I have used two packages

 1. nodemailer
 2. req-uscis-status